Get "write website inclusion statement" off your to-do list before lunch

 Maybe you have an inclusion statement, maybe you haven’t tried because you know, deep down, it'd just be you, a blinking cursor, and a whole lot of nothing.

-Because I know you want to get this right, I'll also personally review your statement and polish it up, so you can breathe easy knowing your statement isn’t going to get you cancelled (joke!
-Sort of 😉).
+Just plonk your draft into the submission form within 7 days of purchase.
+Then gimme a week to personally review your statement and polish it up, so you can breathe easy knowing your statement isn’t gonna get you cancelled (joke!
+Sort of 😉)

 Get you clear on how you really want to show up as an inclusive business.